World Language Proficiency

 Earn Up to Four Credits for Languages You Know

-Students in grades 9-12 who can read, write, speak, and understand the world languages at the Novice Mid-Level or above can earn high school credit when they complete world language proficiency assessments.
+High school students who can read, write, speak, and understand a world language can attempt to earn high school credit through participation in a world language proficiency test.

 Based on the proficiency level demonstrated, students can earn 1-4 high school credits for world language.
 The credits will help students meet high school graduation and college admissions requirements.

 Students that are interested in the World Language Proficiency Assessment will need to attend an information session at their high school.
-During this session, they will find out more about what is involved in testing, requirements to receive credit, and complete a writing prompt sample.
+During this session, they will find out more about the test, requirements to receive credit, and complete a writing sample.